Homogenization of diffusion processes with singular drifts and potentials via unfolding method: Lower Bounded Semi-Dirichlet Form

 So

-and, putting $c_1=\|f\|_{H^{-1}}/\kappa_1$, we see that \eqref{apriori2} holds. \end{proof}
+and, putting $c_1=1/\kappa_1$, we see that \eqref{apriori2} holds. \end{proof}

-Since $\{u^{\delta}_{\lambda}\}_{\delta>0}$ is a bounded sequence in $H^1_0(D)$, we find that, up to a subsequence, $\{u^{\delta}_{\lambda}\}$ converges to a limit $u_0$ {\it weakly} in $H_0^1(D)$ and it also converges to $u_0$ {\it strongly} in $L^2(G)$ by the fact that $H_0^1(D)$ is compactly embedded into $L^2(D)$.
-Then our next goal is to show the uniqueness of the limit and to find the homogenized equation satisfied by it.
+Since $\{u^{\delta}_{\lambda}\}_{\delta>0}$ is a bounded sequence in $H^1_0(D)$, we find that, up to a subsequence, $\{u^{\delta}_{\lambda}\}$ converges to a limit $u_0$ {\it weakly} in $H_0^1(D)$ and it also converges to $u_0$ {\it strongly} in $L^2(D)$ by the fact that $H_0^1(D)$ is compactly embedded into $L^2(D)$.
+Then, our next goal is to show the limit's uniqueness and find the homogenized equation that is satisfied by it.
 To this end, we prepare some notions and introduce the unfolding operators.